-Visa can be obtained on arrival at the Tribhuvan International Airport, Kathmandu, at border entry points in Kakadvitta, Birgunj, Bhairahawa, Nepalgunj, Gaddachowki on Nepal-India border and Kodari on Nepal-China border.
+Visa can be obtained on arrival at the Tribhuvan International Airport, Kathmandu, at border entry points in Kakadvitta, Birgunj, Bhairahawa, Nepalgunj, Gaddachowki on the Nepal-India border and Kerung (Kyirong) on the Nepal-Tibet border.
 Visa can also be obtained at the nearest Nepal Embassy or Diplomatic Mission.
-Visa can also be obtained (renewal purposes) at Department of Immigration, Kalikasthan, Kathmandu.
+Visa can also be obtained (renewal purposes) at the Department of Immigration, Kalikasthan, Kathmandu.
 A valid passport and one passport -size photo with a light background is required.
 Immigration Department has not specified the size of the passport-size photo.

 Visa can be obtained only through payment of cash in the following currency: Euro, Swiss Franc, Pound Sterling, US Dollar, Australian Dollar, Canadian Dollar, Hong Kong Dollar, Singapore Dollar and Japanese Yen.Credit card, Indian currency and Nepali currency are not accepted as payment of visa fee.

-For first visit in one visa year (January to December), gratis visa for 30 days is available only for nationals of South Asian countries like Bangladesh, Bhutan, Maldives, Pakistan and Sri Lanka.
-However, visa can be extended from the Immigration Department on payment of visa fee as specified above.
-Indian nationals do not require visa to enter into Nepal.
+For the first visit in one visa year (January to December), a gratis visa for 30 days is available only for nationals of South Asian countries like Bangladesh, Bhutan, Maldives, Pakistan and Sri Lanka.
+However, the visa can be extended from the Immigration Department on payment of the visa fee as specified above.
+Indian nationals do not require visas to enter Nepal.

 Eight of the world's highest peaks lie within Nepal's territory: Everest, Kanchenjunga, Lhotse, Makalu, Cho Oyu, Dhaulagiri, Manaslu and Annapurna, which are all over 8,000 m above sea level.

 Nepal is the perfect destination for adventure seekers.
 They have mountaineering, trekking, rafting, wildlife safaris, hot air balloons, paragliding, bungee jumping, ultralights, and more.
 Good luck choosing.